Terra Chã and Pico Branco footpaths, Porto Santo

 Carolina Freitas points the jeep to the curves, ups and downs of Regional Road 111.
 We cross the Serra de Fora do Porto Santo, the closest to the south of Vila Baleira and the urbanized strip of the island.
 Curve after curve, we enter the other Serra, that of Dentro.
 In the past, the slopes and the valley of this interior mountain range sheltered abundant agricultural products.

-With time, the island of Porto Santo it became more arid.
-At the same time, the preponderance of tourism, reinforced above all by the large beach on the south coast, which we continued to distance ourselves from, made the island's laborious agriculture meaningless.
+At the same time, the preponderance of tourism, reinforced above all by the large beach on the south coast from which we continued to distance ourselves, took away the meaning of the island's laborious agriculture.

 Porto Santo, ER111 and Pico Juliana